JackPotat0/jackpotat0.github.io/docs/game.md

 Best tracks: Light and Darkness, Dark Field, Light Overworld

 #### Trails in the Sky the 3rd (PC)
 A spin off ish game but not.
-Nice to see some detailed character back story and future moves.
+Nice to see some detailed character back story and future plans.
 Serviceable main plot compared to FC+SC.
 Kevin and Ries are great and all but didn't really hit as hard.

 | Story/Plot    | Characters    | Gameplay  | Music        | Best Girls/Boys |
 | ------------- | ------------- | --------- | ------------ | --------------- |